 A lot of data relating to the use of Perimeter 81 features is logged:

-“1. - Admin actions – We record all admin actions including: inviting new team member, deleting a team member, changing team permissions, creating new cloud based access gateways and any other action that can be taken on our management portal.
+1. - Admin actions – We record all admin actions including inviting new team members, deleting a team member, changing team permissions, creating new cloud-based access gateways and any other action that can be taken on our management portal.

-2. – Team member actions – We record connection and login timestamp, login success / error, location of the device that was connected, the hostname of the connected devices of the team members, the server the business user have been connected to and the time stamps of the connections.”
+2. – Team member actions – We record connection and login timestamp, login success/error, location of the device that was connected, the hostname of the connected devices of the team members, the server the business user has been connected to and the timestamps of the connections.”

-Origin IP address are logged on private access gateways, but not on public servers.
-Indeed, the logging policy for public servers is almost certainly identical to that for regular SaferVPN customers.
+Original IP addresses are logged on private access gateways, but not on public servers.

 Protocols and Encryption